General-Gouda/CSharp-Rapid7AlertsChecker/README.md

 # Rapid7AlertsChecker
-C# application that reads emails from a mailbox in Office 365, parses them and sends them to Slack as notifications.
+C# application that reads Rapid7 Alert emails from a mailbox in Office 365, parses them and sends them to Slack as notifications.

 Steps needed to set up Azure AD Application so it can read specified mailbox securely.